• Hart Mountain Antelope Refuge was established for wildlife conservation purposes

 From Burns,

-- Turn right onto OR 205 S and drive for about 67 miles to Rock Creek Road
+- Turn right onto OR-205 S and drive about 67 miles to Rock Creek Road

-- Turn right onto Rock Creek Road (gravel road) that becomes Frenchglen Road
+- Turn right onto Rock Creek Road (gravel), which becomes Frenchglen Road

-- Continue onto Frenchglen Road (totally 41 miles from OR-205) to Refuge Headquarters.
+- Continue on Frenchglen Road for a total of 41 miles from OR-205 to the Refuge Headquarters.

 From Plush,

-- From the north end of Plush, turn on Lake County Road 3-12 or Hart Mountain Road toward Hart Lake and Mountains
+- From the north end of Plush, turn onto Lake County Road 3-12 (Hart Mountain Road) toward Hart Lake and the mountains

-- Continue 23 miles to Refuge Headquarters (the road is mostly gravel).
+- Continue 23 miles to the Refuge Headquarters (mostly gravel road).

 Phone: 541-947-3315